-Vertical Sleeve Gastrectomy, or gastric sleeve, is a bariatric surgery that reduces the stomach’s size and shape, making its capacity smaller.
+Vertical Sleeve Gastrectomy (VSG), or gastric sleeve, is a bariatric surgery that reduces the stomach’s size and shape, making its capacity smaller.
 This newer procedure is quickly becoming popular with people wanting permanent weight loss surgery.
 The new shape of the stomach typically resembles a “sleeve” or a “tube.”

-Vertical Sleeve Gastrectomy surgery can also be referred to as vertical sleeve gastrectomy, laparoscopic sleeve surgery, laparoscopic sleeve gastrectomy, and tube gastrectomy.
+Vertical Sleeve Gastrectomy surgery can also be referred to as sleeve gastrectomy, laparoscopic sleeve surgery, laparoscopic sleeve gastrectomy (LSG), and tube gastrectomy.

 How Gastric Sleeve Works?

 Vertical Sleeve Gastrectomy Surgery works by reducing the stomach of the patient by almost 85%.
 By reducing the patient’s stomach, people will feel fuller faster, reducing the amount they eat.
 The majority of hunger hormones (Ghrelin) are taken out, resulting in less desire for food.

 Detailed Review of the Gastric Sleeve Surgery

 Patients receive sleeve gastrectomy surgery under general anesthesia in the hospital.
 A few incisions are made, each a couple of inches long in the stomach area, through which the surgeon will use long instruments to perform the surgery laparoscopically.
 If necessary, the surgeon may switch to open surgery with a larger incision.

 The surgeon will reduce the patient’s stomach size by cutting a big portion of it and stapling the remaining creating a sleeve shape.
-When the stomach is sealed with staples and no leaks are found, the surgeon removes the instruments used for the procedure and closes the incisions with absorbable sutures and sterile tape.
+When the stomach is sealed with staples, sutured over, and no leaks found, the surgeon removes the camera and instruments used for the procedure and closes the incisions with absorbable sutures and sterile tape.

-The stomach is cut from a pattern known as a bougie.
+The stomach is split, following a pattern known as a bougie.
 A bougie is a tube for calibration, which aids the surgeon in removing the stomach’s appropriate amount.
 When the patient undergoes anesthesia, the bougie is inserted through the mouth, down the esophagus into the stomach.

-The 85% removal of the stomach also affects the hunger hormone production – ghrelin, which is significantly reduced.
+The 85% removal of the stomach also affects the hunger hormone production – ghrelin, significantly reduced.
 This reduction in ghrelin will let patients not be bothered by nagging hunger pangs.

 Laparoscopic vs. Single Incision Gastric Sleeve